The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-AthenaC/README.md

 You can start a React Native project using two popular approaches:

-- **Expo**: Beginner-friendly platform, no native code required at first, easy to set up, and lots of pre-built APIs.
-It helps make universal React apps that helps you develop, build, deploy, and quickly iterate on mobile apps.
+- **Expo**: Beginner-friendly platform, no native code required at first, easy to set up, and lots of pre-built APIs to speend development.
+Expo helps you develop, build, deploy, and iterate on universal React apps quickly.

   - _Features_:

-    - **Expo CLI**: a tool to create, manage, and develop your apps
+    - **Expo CLI**: A tool to create, manage, and develop your apps.

       - _Setup_:

       ```bash
       # Installs Expo command-line tools globally
-      npm install -g expo-cli
+      npm install -g expo

       # Creates a new Expo app
       expo init my-first-app